 Jaclyn J. Rusch Faculty Scholar in Food Science

-A native Californian, Rusch has long supported the College of Agricultural Sciences and served on its E.R.
+A native Californian who died in 2022, Rusch long supported the College of Agricultural Sciences and served on its E.R.
 Jackman Friends and Alumni Fellows Committee.
 In 1996 she and Robert and Betty Root, also OSU graduates, established the Jacobs-Root Professorship in Food Science and Technology.
 It honors her father, Ernest Engler Jacobs, who was a chemist in the food-processing industry.